roomate/MVA-Projects/Kernel_Methods/README.md

 # Kernel Methods

-Kernel Methods are a class of algorithm to tackle non-linear problems.
+Kernel Methods are a class of algorithms to tackle unsupervised and supervised learning in nonlinear problems.
 The idea is to map the data from the feature space, to a special kind of Hilbert Space, a Reproducing Kernel Hilbert Space, by the means of a positive-definite kernel.
 This famework has the extraordinary property to leverage any algorithm based on a linear model (Linear Ridge Regression, SVM, PCA...) to its non-linear counterpart.

 The notebook above displays some simple academic examples to illustrate what can be done when the data does not possess any linear feature.